aspcodenet/MultiFacetLuceneNet/README.md

 Lucene.NET with simplified (and correct!) facet behaviour

 What is this?
-Well, to me correct facet behaviour is to exclude itself from calculation of facets.
+Well, to me correct facet behaviour is for each facet "group" to exclude selections concerning itself from the calculation of facets.

-Stolen from SOLR - here is what I mean
+Stolen from the documentation of SOLR - here is what I mean:

 To implement a multi-select facet for doctype, a GUI may want to still display the other doctype values and their associated counts, as if the doctype:pdf constraint had not yet been applied.
 Example: